jmckind/blink-machine/README.md

-# state-machine
+# blink-machine
-A simple application to manage state.
+A simple application to manage a blinkm smart LED.